mariadb-corporation/MaxScale/Documentation/Filters/Masking.md

 # Masking

+This filter was introduced in MariaDB MaxScale 2.1.

 ## Overview
 With the _masking_ filter it is possible to obfuscate the returned value of a particular column.